I use a mixture of amps at JFRocks.com for the Van Halen-style guitar

 Pickups screwed into body

 Now this is a myth

-that some claim I say screwing the pickups directly into the body of the
+Forum that screwing the pickups directly into the body of the

 guitar must be done for a good Brown sound.
 I was reading

-someone as usual decided to misquote me either because they didn't
+someone decided to misquote me, either because they didn't

 understand what I said, or they can't read.
-Either or, here's the
+In either case, here's the

 deal.
 The reality